ai-mastering/aimastering-ruby/docs/SubscriptionApi.md

 opts = {
   stripe_plan_id: "stripe_plan_id_example", # String | The Stripe plan id.
 This parameter is effective only when the service is \"stripe\".
-  token: "token_example" # String | This parameter represents the card token.
+  token: "token_example", # String | This parameter represents the card token.
 This parameter is effective only when the service is \"stripe\".
+  affiliate_id: "affiliate_id_example" # String | Affiliate id of inviter user.
 }

 begin